sym.sdk.integrations.slack

 Parameters

-• destination – where the message should go.
+• destination – Where the message should go.

-• message – the text contents of the message to send.
+• message – The text contents of the message to send.

 A reference to a Slack user.